-(A) -The minimum septic tank size required forvolumetric capacity serving residences of from with one to four bedrooms shall be 1,500 gallons.
-An additional 250 gallons of septic tank volumetric capacity shall be provided per bedroom shall be provided for each bedroom in excess of for residences with more than four bedrooms.
+(A) The minimum septic tank volumetric capacity serving residences with one to four bedrooms shall be 1,500 gallons.
+An additional 250 gallons of septic tank volumetric capacity shall be provided per bedroom for residences with more than four bedrooms.

-(B)- Septic tanks shall have at least two compartments separated by a baffle or equivalent arrangement.
+(B) Septic tanks shall have at least two compartments separated by a baffle or equivalent arrangement.
 The inlet compartment shall have a capacity of not less than two-thirds the total volume.
-Access to each compartment shall be provided by a manhole 20 inches in minimum dimensions with a close--fitting manhole cover equipped with a durable handle to facilitate removal.
+Access to each compartment shall be provided by a manhole 20 inches in minimum dimensions with a close-fitting manhole cover equipped with a durable handle to facilitate removal.

-(C)- Septic tanks shall be installed so that manhole covers are within 126 inches of the ground surface.
-If the top of a septic tank is deeper than 126 inches from the ground surface, the tank shall be modified so as to extend the manhole and covers to within 126 inches of the surface.
-Material used to extend the manhole covers shall be of have a watertight connection to the same material as the septic-tank.
+(C) Septic tanks shall be installed so that manhole covers are within 6 inches of the ground surface.
+If the top of a septic tank is deeper than 6 inches from the ground surface, the tank shall be modified so as to extend the manhole and covers to within 6 inches of the surface.
+Material used to extend the manhole covers shall have a watertight connection to the tank.
 A cleanout to finished grade shall be provided between the house and the septic tank.

-(D)- A riser shall extend from each manhole cover to the surface of the ground so as to facilitate inspection and maintenance of the septic tank.
+(D) A riser shall extend from each manhole cover to the surface of the ground so as to facilitate inspection and maintenance of the septic tank.
 The riser shall be of larger size than the manhole cover and shall be constructed of durable material.
 Heart grade redwood or an equivalent material is acceptable.

-(E) -Septic tanks shall be watertight and constructed of reinforced concrete, standard weight reinforced concrete blocks, or approved noncorrodible synthetic materials.Metal and certified by International Association of Plumbing and Mechanical Officials or stamped and certified by a California registered civil engineer as meeting the industry standards.
+(E) Septic tanks shall be watertight and constructed of reinforced concrete, standard weight reinforced concrete blocks, or approved noncorrodible synthetic materials and certified by International Association of Plumbing and Mechanical Officials or stamped and certified by a California registered civil engineer as meeting the industry standards.
 Wood or metal septic tanks shall not be permitted.
-Interior surfaces of concrete tanks shall be coated with a bituminous or similar compound to minimize corrosion.Installation shall be according to the manufacturer's instructions.
+Interior surfaces of concrete tanks shall be coated with a bituminous or similar compound to minimize corrosion.
+Installation shall be according to the manufacturer's instructions.
 Watertightness shall be demonstrated at the time of installation.
-Tank installation shall be according to manufacturer's Page 27/53 specifications for backfill material and means for securing tank in place when pumped and/or in high groundwater.
+Tank installation shall be according to manufacturer's specifications for backfill material and means for securing tank in place when pumped and/or in high groundwater.